sbhbenjamin/tp/docs/UserGuide.md

 ### Marking as complete : `mark`

-Marks specified task from the existing task list from as complete.
+Marks the task at the given index of the existing task list as complete.
+At least 1 index has to be provided, but multiple indexes can be provided as well to mark multiple tasks as complete at a time.

-Format: `mark INDEX`
+Format: `mark INDEX [INDEX]...`
-- Marks the task at the specified `INDEX` as complete.
+Example:
-- The index refers to the index number shown in the displayed task list.
+- `mark 3` marks the task at the third index of the task list as complete.
-- The index **must be a positive integer** 1, 2, 3,
+- `mark 1 2 3` marks the tasks at the first, second and third index of the list as complete.

-Example: `list` followed by `mark 2` marks the 2nd task in the task list as complete.
+Note: You can key `list` to see the sequence of tasks in the list to check the index of the task you wish to mark.

 ### Marking as incomplete : `unmark`

-Marks specified task from the existing task list from as incomplete.
+Marks the task at the given index of the existing task list as incomplete.
+At least 1 index has to be provided, but multiple indexes can be provided as well to mark multiple tasks as incomplete at a time.

-Format: `unmark INDEX`
+Format: `unmark INDEX [INDEX]...`
-- Marks the task at the specified `INDEX` as incomplete.
+Example:
-- The index refers to the index number shown in the displayed task list.
+- `unmark 3` marks the task at the third index of the task list as incomplete.
-- The index **must be a positive integer** 1, 2, 3,
+- `unmark 1 2 3` marks the tasks at the first, second and third index of the list as incomplete.

-Example: `list` followed by `unmark 3` marks the 3rd task in the task list as incomplete.
+Note: You can key `list` to see the sequence of tasks in the list to check the index of the task you wish to unmark.

 ### Editing a task : `edit`